React SEO: How to Optimize Web Applications for Search Engines

 React, out of the box, uses one URL and has all its metadata set between its headers.
 Without adding a routing solution, different views won't change the metadata, given that everything about your web app can be found on a single page.

 This is horrible for both users and SEO.
-Users will never be able to specifically share what they see on screen, and Google will never be able to index all the content on your platform.
+Users will never be able to specifically share what they see on screen, and Google search engine bots will never be able to index all the content on your platform.
 Shared links will always lead to the homepage, and Google's bots won't find the semantic keywords to rank your website well.

 Best Practice: Unfortunately, it would be impractical to assign different metadata, fix tags, and change page titles with vanilla React.
 A standard solution is to use dependencies and libraries like React Helmet to improve their SEO.